When Is the Best Time

 - Not during snow and ice.
 However, horse-drawn carriages are always available.

-Depending on the conditions of the gorge after the winter, the iron track is accessible between late April and June.
+Depending on the conditions of the gorge after the winter, the iron track is open accessible between late April and June.
 At the start of the winter, the gorge gets closed; usually, at the beginning latest, mid-November.
 Since the reopening in May 2019, there are gates at the beginning and end of the gorge.
 These gates close automatically in bad weather conditions.
+When the gorge - Pöllatschlucht is open, you can walk around the hill on which Neuschwanstein is situated.

-These are our top three hotels, all within walking distance to Neuschwanstein, Hohenschwangau Castle, and Lake Alpsee as well.
+Unfortunately, there isn't any chance to stay a night in Neuschwanstein Castle.
+However, there are excellent hotels nearby offering a fantastic view.
+These are my top three hotels, all within walking distance to Neuschwanstein, Hohenschwangau Castle, and Lake Alpsee.
 Spend at least a night and watch the awesome sunset or sunrise at Neuschwanstein.
 It's a tranquil atmosphere when the day-trippers left the village in the evening and before they arrive in the morning.
-We already watched the sunset twice, which was mesmerizing.
+We already watched the sunset multiple times, always mesmerizing.

 Villa Ludwig Suite Hotel

 Although a 4-star hotel, it feels like being in a real 5-star.
-Supremely friendly staff awaits you.
-Rooms are spacious with wonderful interior and Nespresso coffee machine.
-Delicious breakfast, huge parking garage fee 8€, bike rental.
+Amiable staff awaits you.
+Rooms are spacious with a beautiful interior and a Nespresso coffee machine: delicious breakfast, huge parking garage fee 8€, bike rental.
 Although close to all amenities, it is quiet here.
-You can get your castle tickets at the check-in.
+You can get your castle tickets at check-in.
 Due to COVID 19 limited access to Neuschwanstein, request your tickets at your hotel booking.
 Ask for a room with a castle view.

 Ameron Neuschwanstein Alpsee Resort & Spa